5 Things You Didn't Know About the Winter Solstice

 The word "solstice" comes from the Latin word solstitium, which means "the sun stands still."
 We know it doesn't, literally, but this is the day when the sun reaches the southernmost point as we see it from Earth and then "reverses" direction.

 Since the sun doesn't actually move, here is what's actually happening: Earth doesn't orbit upright, but is instead tilted on its axis by 23.5 degrees.
-This tilt is what causes the four seasons.
+This tilt is one of the causes of the four seasons.

 Advertisement